 We are excited you are considering the Butler Street COOP!
 We look forward to getting to know you and your family throughout this application process and to provide you an opportunity to learn more about BSC and our community.
 Please don’t hesitate to contact us with any questions at firstname.lastname@example.org.

 We are currently accepting applications for 3s and 4s.
 Admissions is rolling and subject to closure once we’ve received too many applications.
 (Note: you will be notified within a reasonable amount of time if your application is not accepted).
 It is not necessary to attend an informational session prior to applying.
 First consideration will go to current students, siblings of current students and siblings of alumni.
 Info sessions will be scheduled for late October and November.
 Every family whose application is accepted will be interviewed and invited to join a play date.
 Interviews will begin in December; playdates will begin in January.
 We welcome applications from families of all cultures, ethnicities, classes and definitions.

-Prospective students must be two years old by December 31, 2014 for the 2s class; three or four years old by December 31, 2014 for the combined 3s/4s class.
+Prospective students must be three or four years old by December 31, 2014 for the combined 3s/4s class.